-Besides the operational application, the COSMO-Model provides a nonhydrostatic modelling framework for various scientific and technical purposes.
-Examples are applications of the model to large-eddy simulations, cloud resolving simulations, studies on orographic flow systems and storm dynamics, development and validation of large-scale parameterization schemes by fine-scale modelling, and tests of computational strategies and numerical techniques.
-For these types of studies, the model should be applicable to both real data cases and artificial cases using idealized initial data.
+Besides the operational application, the COSMO-Model provides a nonhydrostatic modeling framework for various scientific and technical purposes.
+Examples are applications of the model to large-eddy simulations, cloud resolving simulations, studies on orographic flow systems and storm dynamics, development and validation of large-scale parameterization schemes by fine-scale modeling, and tests of computational strategies and numerical techniques.
+For these types of studies, the model should be applicable to both real data cases and artificial cases using idealized test data.
+Moreover, the model has been adapted by other communities for applications in climate mode (CCLM) and / or running an online coupled module for aerosols and reactive trace gases (ART).